 Orange County's water supplies are a blend of groundwater managed by the OCWD and water imported from Northern California and the Colorado River by the Municipal Water District of Orange County (MWDOC) via MWDSC.
 Groundwater comes from a natural underground aquifer that is replenished with water from the Santa Ana River, local rainfall and imported water.
 The groundwater basin covers 350 square miles and lies beneath north and central Orange County from Irvine to the Los Angeles County border and from Yorba Linda to the Pacific Ocean.
 More than 20 cities and retail water districts draw from the basin to provide water to homes and businesses.
 In south Orange County, nearly 100 percent of the water is imported and delivered to the cities and retail water districts, where it is stored in above-ground reservoirs and tanks before being sent to homes and businesses.
-In 2018, East Orange County Water District imported 31% surface water while 69% was local groundwater.
+In 2022, East Orange County Water District supplied its customers with 100% imported surface water.